Frank Sinatra

 Frank Sinatra in his youth

-At that moment, Sinatra's career was taking off rapidly.
-The well-known musician and producer Harry James took him into his orchestra, with which the young man embarked on his first major tour across the country.
-Then, he worked for a while in Tommy Dorsey's jazz band as a soloist and quickly became a national star.
-Our hero's name adorned posters of prestigious clubs and concert halls, with crowds of frenzied fans, enchanted by his boundless charm, waiting outside.
+Sinatra's career was suddenly skyrocketing.
+Renowned musician and producer Harry James brought him into his orchestra, launching the young crooner on his first major cross-country tour.
+He then joined Tommy Dorsey's jazz band as a soloist and quickly shot to national stardom.
+His name blazed across posters at prestigious clubs and concert halls, with crowds of screaming fans mesmerized by his irresistible charm mobbing the entrances.

 Sinatra in the Tommy Dorsey Orchestra